Life of Agony: First reunion and Broken Valley (2003–2011)

+In 2002, Caputo’s father died, this resulted in him, Joey Z and Alan Robert all reuniting at the funeral.
+It was at this funeral where they decided to play a couple of reunion shows.

-On January 3 and 4, 2003, the original lineup reunited for two sold-out shows at New York's Irving Plaza.
+Then on January 3 and 4, 2003, the original lineup reunited for two sold-out shows at New York's Irving Plaza.
 Both shows were recorded and released on CD/DVD later that same year.
 The reunion resulted in several more shows and appearances on European festivals, as well as the recording of 2005's Broken Valley, the band's first new studio album since 1997 and their first on the Sony-owned Epic Records.
 The original album contained a controversial copy protection method that would later be seen in court.
 Broken Valley was a commercial disappointment for Epic despite reaching No. 147 on the Billboard 200, the band's highest position yet.
 The album's lead single, "Love to Let You Down", peaked at No. 25 on the Billboard Mainstream Rock chart.
 At the end of 2005, the label and the band parted ways.

 Caputo later stated "That experience killed this band in a lot of ways.
 The label didn't understand who this band was and continually tried to mold us into something we weren't.
 Not to mention the illegal spyware they put on our album without our knowledge to try and prevent piracy, and the class-action lawsuit they lost because of it.
 The court forced them to pull all of our records off the shelf just three months after it was released!
 The whole thing was a nightmare.
 We didn't want to make new music for a long time after that."

 Life of Agony went on to tour with Megadeth, Dream Theater, and numerous other metal bands during 2005's Gigantour.
 Three years after their tour in 2005, Life of Agony released a CD/DVD set for River Runs Red with bonus tracks and videos from their early career.
 During this period the band started to play less live shows then they had in the past, this was partly due to the members being involved in other endeavors as Robert started Spoiler NYC as a side project and Caputo was featured on the 2007 track "What Have You Done" from the band Within Temptation.
 The song had been a minor hit all around the world.